Philnexes/shogi/README.md

 idea and designed database-based networking.

 We didn't know how to correctly use source control that time, so there are no branches or commits provided in this repository.
+Most of the code was done in a very short period of time during our learning of JavaFX, so the code might not be as clean as professionals would expect.
+Nonetheless, I decided to publish this job as a part of my portfolio anyway.